peterhinch/micropython-nano-gui/DRIVERS.md

  seconds to enable viewing.
 This enables generic nanogui demos to be run on an EPD.

- The following are intended for use in micro-gui applications:
+ The following are primarily for use in micro-gui applications:

  * `maxblock=25` Defines the maximum period (in ms) that the asynchronous refresh can block before yielding to the scheduler.
  * `blank_on_exit=True` On application shutdown by default the display is cleared.
-Setting this `False` overrides this, leaving the display contents in place.
+Setting this `False` overrides this, leaving the display contents in place (this is an instruction to micro-gui).

 Note that in synchronous applications with `demo_mode=False`, `refresh` returns while the display is updating.
 Applications should issue `wait_until_ready`